Santigio/Santigio.github.io/_posts/2023-01-25-flutter-blog.md

 In this example, the main function is the entry point of the program.
 It calls the printHello function, which simply prints the string "Hello, World!" to the console.

-Here is an example of using variables:
+*Here is an example of using variables*:

 ```
 void main() {